 Three primary pipeline and penstock alignment alternatives are described in this section along with the electrical power transmission line alternatives.
 The pipeline and penstock alignment alternatives share common segments between the intake at Lake Powell and delivery at Sand Hollow Reservoir, and they are spatially different in the area through and around the Kaibab-Paiute Indian Reservation.
 The South Alternative extends south around the Kaibab-Paiute Indian Reservation.
-The Existing Highway Alternative follows an Arizona state highway through the Kaibab-Paiute Indian Reservation.
+The South Alternative follows an Arizona state highway through the Kaibab-Paiute Indian Reservation.
 The Southeast Corner Alternative follows the Navajo-McCullough Transmission Line corridor through the southeast corner of the Kaibab-Paiute Indian Reservation.
 The transmission line alignment alternatives are common to all the pipeline and penstock alignment alternatives.
-The natural gas supply line alignment alternative is common to all pipeline and penstock alignment alternatives.
 Figure 1-1 shows the overall proposed project and alternative features from Lake Powell near Page, Arizona to Sand Hollow and Cedar Valley, Utah.